Lavanya28/FactsFromStats/README.rst

-The project files can be classified into WebScraping, Setence Similarity computation in Articles and the Web Framework.
+The project files can be classified into WebScraping, Similarity computation in Articles and the Web Framework.

 Web Scraping:
 Tools & Installations required: